SAIL-UA/okn-page/06-ruralkg-terms.md

 **Properties**
 * `settlement:censusCounty` - Links a `CountyStatus` entity to the `County` it describes.
 * `settlement:code` - The specific RUCC code value (e.g., "1", "9").
+* `settlement:description` - The textual description for an RUCC code.
 * `settlement:hasRUCC` - Links a `CountyStatus` entity to its assigned `RUCC` classification instance.
 * `settlement:population` - The population of a county for a given year.
 * `settlement:year` - The census or reporting year for the demographic data.